Labyrinthula: Etymology

-History of Knowledge
+History

-Cienkowski was the first person who published on Labyrinthula in 1867.
-He studied primarily the morphology, and he identified two species: Labyrinthula vitelli and Labyrinthula macrocystis.

-In 1967, Pokorny published the first review over Labyrinthula and counted ten marine species, two freshwater species and one terrestrial species.
+The protistologist Leon Cienkowski was the first person who published on Labyrinthula in 1867.
+He primarily studied the morphology, and identified two species: L. vitelli and L. macrocystis.
+In 1967, Pokorny published the first review of Labyrinthula and counted ten marine species, two freshwater species and one terrestrial species.

-Before being considered as protists and Stramenopiles, Labyrinthula had been classified in the Mycetozoa, the slime molds and the Rhizopodia.
+Before being considered as protists and stramenopiles, Labyrinthula had been classified in the Mycetozoa, the slime molds and the Rhizopoda.

 Interest in Labyrinthula started when it was defined as the cause of the "wasting disease".
 An epidemic happened in the 1930s in the North American and European coasts, killing over 90% of the seagrass (Zostera marina) population.
 The first description of similar symptoms in terrestrial grasses happened in 1995 in California.
 The target organism is turfgrass and the pathogen identified by the Koch's postulates is L. terrestris.
-Both seagrass and turfgrass can be infected by organisms of the Labyrinthula genera, but from different species, one marine and one terrestrial one, respectively.
+Both seagrass and turfgrass can be infected by organisms of the Labyrinthula genus, but from different species, one marine and one terrestrial one, respectively.

-Habitat and Ecology
+Habitat and ecology

-The habitat of Labyrinthula is very diverse, they are found in marine and freshwater environments as well as in terrestrial environments all over the world.
-Labyrinthula have been found to live as pathogens, commensals or mutualists on several host organisms.
-One example is the endosymbiont Labyrinthula sp. inside Thecamoeba hilla, which seem to live as mutualists symbionts.
+The habitat of Labyrinthula is very diverse: they are found in marine and freshwater environments, as well as in terrestrial environments all over the world.
+The genus has been found to live as a pathogen, commensal or mutualist on several host organisms.
+One example is the endosymbiont Labyrinthula sp. inside Thecamoeba hilla, which seem to live as mutualist symbionts.

-Description of the Organism
+Description

-Morphology and Anatomy
+Morphology and anatomy

 The morphology of a single cell of Labyrinthula is not unique and varies a lot between the different species.
 The cells can be spindle-shaped like L. macrocystis, spherical or ovoid to name only a few examples.
 The spindle shape is due to the microtubules of the cytoskeleton.
-There is no mean size of one cell, because of the diversity between the species.
-An approximation can still be made at 8-30 γm in length and 1.5-8 γm in width.
-The general morphology of the cell contain one central nucleus, the smooth endoplasmatic reticulum, mitochondria with tubular cristae, numerous lipid-composed granules and two large Golgi complexes.
+There is no mean cell size because of the diversity between the species, but an approximation can still be made at 8–30 μm in length and 1.5–8 μm in width.
+The general morphology of the cell includes a central nucleus, the smooth endoplasmatic reticulum, mitochondria with tubular cristae, numerous lipid-composed granules and two large Golgi complexes.
 Labyrinthula are non-photosynthetic and are usually translucent white, but some yellow strains have been observed.